-When you have made the changes to the set of tests you want to run, select OK to exit the TEST TYPE selection screen, which will save your changes for this test run, then select START to run the test type configuration you have just defined.
-The TALAN will automatically progress through the different TEST TYPEs using the settings you defined.
+When changes have been made to the tests to be run, select OK to exit the TEST TYPE selection screen, which will save the changes for this test run, then select START to run the test type configuration that was just defined.
+The TALAN will automatically progress through the different TEST TYPEs using the defined settings.

-While on the TEST TYPE pair / wire selection screen, pressing Cancel will exit the TEST TYPE pair / wire selection screen and cancel type selections you have made in this session of the Test Type selection screen.
+While on the TEST TYPE pair/wire selection screen, pressing Cancel will exit the TEST TYPE pair/wire selection screen and cancel type selections that have been made in this session of the Test Type selection screen.